devonkoch/introspectacle/_PRESS-RELEASE.md

 ### How to Get Started ###
   > Describe how easy it is to get started.

-  Sign up, take a deep breathe, and spill your guts.
+  Sign up, take a deep breathe, dive deep, and start writing.

 ### Customer Quote ###
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "I enjoy the thrill of entering someone else's inner world" -Customer.

 ### Closing and Call to Action ###
   > Wrap it up and give pointers where the reader should go next.

+  Sign up **here**.